jerome9189/github-pages-with-jekyll/_posts/2022-07-07-the-big-train-trip-day-21.md

 <img src="/github-pages-with-jekyll/docs/assets/images/day21_worm.gif" alt="A caterpillar crawling on Jenna's hand" width="500"/>

 We grabbed our luggage and got on the train shortly after leaving the museum.
-Fun fact: coach class passengers don't get to eat nice meals in the dining car, so our food options limited.
-So we try and bring our own snacks (and the occasional Soylent) as alternatives to the crappy microwaveable meals in the cafe car :)
+Fun fact: coach class passengers don't get to eat nice meals in the dining car, so our food options are limited.
+We try and bring our own snacks (and the occasional Soylent) as alternatives to the crappy microwaveable meals in the cafe car :)

 <img src="/github-pages-with-jekyll/docs/assets/images/day21_soylent.jpg" alt="Jenna drinking soylent on the train" width="500"/>